g0v-it/data-budget/sdaas/README.md

-# g0v-data smart data management platform
+# g0v-data sdaas

-This directory contains the configuration and the engine to build a knowledge base about the Italian government budget.
+This directory contains the engine to build a knowledge base about the Italian government budget.
 It is realized as a lightweight implementation of a  [Smart Data Management Platform](https://it.linkeddata.center/b/smart-data-platform/) derived from the [LinkeData.Center SDaaS product](https://it.linkeddata.center//p/sdaas).

-The knowledge base configuration is consistent with the [Knowledge Exchange Engine Schema](http://LinkedData.Center/kees)(KEES) specifications.
+The knowledge base is consistent with the [Knowledge Exchange Engine Schema](http://LinkedData.Center/kees)(KEES) specifications.

 The data life cycle is based on a workflow that is based on a sequence of four temporal phases called *windows*: